teras/Jubler/README.md

 authoring software for new subtitles or as a tool to convert, transform, correct and refine existing subtitles.

-It is open source under a liberal (GNU) public licence.
-It is written in Java 5.0 (a.k.a.
-Java 1.5.0 ) in order to be really multi-platform.
+It is free and open source software licensed under the GNU Affero General Public License v3 (AGPL-3.0).
+It is written in Java 8 in order to be really multi-platform.
+It has been tested under Linux, Windows, and macOS.
-It has been tested under Linux (Intel 32 & 64 bit), Windows (XP and Vista) and Mac OS X (PPC and Intel).

 ### Features